 Charles Haddon Spurgeon (1834—1891), “The Prince of Preachers”, preached to an estimated 10,000,000 during his lifetime, published his sermons to an estimated 25,000 people each week during the height of his ministry, and continues to enjoy wide readership today, nearly 125 years after his death.

-Some of his more popular books include All of Grace, Lectures to My Students, his Morning and Evening Devotional, The Power in Prayer, a biography, among others.
-(In addition to all of his other accolades, he is one of my mother’s favorite preachers to read 😉 ).
+Some of his more popular books include All of Grace, Lectures to My Students, his Morning and Evening Devotional, Encouraged to Pray, a biography, among others.
+(In addition to all of his other accolades, he was one of my late mother’s favorite preachers to read 😉 ).

 From an early age, Spurgeon was a reader—and gradually became a ferocious reader, usually reading six books per week in his reading and preaching prime.
 By the end of his life, he amassed a library of over 7,000 books.
 No doubt this reading habit played a major part in molding his mind to powerfully unpack biblical truth with the clarity and imagination he is known for.